Laufeynumber1fan/Mystuff/cats/datagrams.md

 </table>

 1: Determines the size of the `Options` field.
 It only has a max size of the first 4 bits so the last 4 bits must always be unused.
-2: Contains TCP config data with up to 10 different types of options.
-Multiple options can be inside this segment with up to a valid size of 0-40 bytes, [see more](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#TCP_segment_structure).
+2: Up to 40 bytes long.
+Contains TCP config data with up to 10 different types of options.
+Multiple options can appear inside this field with up to a valid size of 0-40 bytes ([see more](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#TCP_segment_structure)).
 3: Maximum size of a TCP packet is 2^256.
 The data payload however will never reach this because of Network [MTU](https://en.wikipedia.org/wiki/Maximum_transmission_unit).